-The innovativeness literature is undoubtedly very rich and in this paper we do not aim to cover all of this extensive literature.
-We focus on tourism firm-level innovativeness, but within the confines of DCV.
-The review encompasses conceptual and empirical research published in a wide range of journals, books, working papers, and internet sources.
+From a RBV and DCV perspective, the review encompasses conceptual and empirical research published in a wide range of journals, books, working papers, and internet sources.
 Although this may have led to some variation in quality, the key consideration was whether the study contributed to the stock of knowledge on understanding how small tourism firms can create superior competitive advantages through capitalising on the firm-level dynamic capability of innovativeness.
-It is also important to note that on occasion, findings from research in other areas are also included in this review, because in their course of discussion on topics such as, management, marketing, innovation, and tourism; they may have identified or addressed issues that impact on this work, or, provided context or corroboration for work in the area, and so warrant inclusion.
+It is also important to note that on occasion, findings from research in other areas are also included in this review, because in their course of discussion on topics such as, management, marketing, innovation, and tourism; they may have identified or addressed issues that impact on this work; or, provided context or corroboration for work in the area, and so warrant inclusion.
+Indeed, since the concept of innovativeness has received very scant attention within a tourism context, it was necessary to consult other bodies of literature to inform our discussion.

 In addition, it is also important for the reader to be aware that when conducting a literature review, some degree of arbitrariness in the selection of material is inevitable.
 Indeed, with any synthesis, decisions have to be made about what is central to a topic, and so not all reviewed articles are referred to in this paper.
 Nevertheless, these problems with synthesing literature were diminished through a thorough and meticulous review process.
-It is not the intention to claim that the selection of material examined here on firm-level innovativeness and DCV is all-inclusive.
+It is not the intention to claim that the selection of material examined here on firm-level innovativeness, RBV, and DCV is all-inclusive.
 Indeed, there will be both academic and practitioner publications missed (e.g., studies not written in English).
 Yet, the material retrieved and examined is extensive.
 Furthermore, at all times and to the best of the authors' knowledge, concepts, quotes, and hypotheses extracted from articles and books were used in their proper context.
 In addition, support material was referenced in order to ensure that the authors' interpretation of other researchers' work is appropriate and accurate.